RUB: Evaluating Residual Knowledge in Unlearned Models: Robust Machine Unlearning: Preliminaries

-Let's first consider a generative model that produces outputs based on various prompts or inputs.
-The goal of unlearning is to ensure the model no longer generates unlearned knowledge~\cite{warnecke2021machine,fan2024salun,li2024machine}.
-However, the conventional machine unlearning definition lack constraints that prevent the resurfacing of forgotten knowledge when the model encounters arbitrary or adversarially crafted prompts~\citep{shumailov2024ununlearning,zhang2025generate,tsai2023ring,han2024probing,pham2023circumventing}.
-We demonstrate this safety threat in Fig. \ref{fig:threat_model}.
-This vulnerability, formalized in Proposition \ref{prop_risk}, is a critical concern for using machine unlearning in knowledge regulation. \begin{proposition} {{For an unlearned generative system $f_u(\cdot,\theta^u)$ that satisfies conditions in (\ref{eq_unlearn_dist_2}), there may exist an input $\delta_x \notin \mathcal{D}_u$ s.t. $||f_u(\delta_x,\theta^u)-f(x,\theta)||<\varepsilon_1, \forall x\in \mathcal{D}_u$.}} \end{proposition} This safety risk also extends to machine unlearning in discriminative models, with slight modifications outlined in Proposition \ref{prop_risk_D}.
-Discriminative tasks, which focus on recognizing objects in a given query image, have the goal of preventing the model from identifying specific inputs post-unlearning.
-Naturally, this assumes that the inputs to the original model $f(\cdot, \theta)$ and the unlearned model $f_u(\cdot, \theta^u)$ share significant semantic features.
-However, if slight perturbations $\delta_x$ on the data $x$ can bypass the unlearning process, the system's security is compromised. \begin{proposition} {{For an unlearned discriminative model $f_u(\cdot,\theta^u)$ that satisfies conditions in (\ref{eq_unlearn_dist_2}), there may exist a small non-zero $\delta_x \in \mathbb{R}^d$ (i.e. $||\delta_x|| < \epsilon$) s.t. $||f_u(x+\delta_x,\theta^u)-f(x,\theta)||<\varepsilon_1, \forall x\in \mathcal{D}_u$.}} \end{proposition} { {Note, $\delta_x$ in both Propositions are data-specific and model-specific.
+Here $E$ represents the statistical mean over a distribution, and $\varepsilon_1$ and $\varepsilon_2$ may vary depending on the task and should align with real-world attack detectability and interpretability of human visual inspection.
+These empirical observations in~(\ref{eq_unlearn_dist_2}) underpin the commonly used performance metrics for evaluating unlearning, typically focusing on performance over the retrain set and the forgetting set.
+However, such evaluations overlook a critical security gap - the possibility of adversarial recovery of forgotten information by arbitrary or adversarial crafted perturbations~\citep{zhang2025generate,tsai2023ring,han2024probing,pham2023circumventing,yuan2024towards} - and therefore fail to comprehensively assess the true effectiveness of unlearning models.
+In this study, we formulate this vulnerability of MUL in knowledge regulation and information removal as the following two propositions: \begin{proposition} {{For an unlearned generative system $f_u(\cdot,\theta^u)$ that satisfies conditions in (\ref{eq_unlearn_dist_2}), there may exist an adversarial probing $\delta_x \notin \mathcal{D}_u$ s.t. $||f_u(\delta_x,\theta^u)-f(x,\theta)||<\varepsilon_1, \forall x\in \mathcal{D}_u$.}} \end{proposition} \begin{proposition} {{For an unlearned discriminative model $f_u(\cdot,\theta^u)$ that satisfies conditions in (\ref{eq_unlearn_dist_2}), there may exist a small non-zero $\delta_x \in \mathbb{R}^d$ (i.e. $||\delta_x|| < \epsilon$) s.t. $||f_u(x+\delta_x,\theta^u)-f(x,\theta)||<\varepsilon_1, \forall x\in \mathcal{D}_u$.}} \end{proposition} Proposition~\ref{prop_risk} considers scenarios where a generative model produces outputs based on various prompts or inputs, and Proposition~\ref{prop_risk_D} focuses on discriminative tasks where slight perturbations $\delta_x$ on the data $x$ can bypass the unlearning process and the system’s security is compromised.
+Note, $\delta_x$ in both Propositions is data-specific and model-specific.
 The extra constraint $||\delta_x|| < \epsilon$ for discriminative models ensures semantic similarity between $x$ and $x + \delta_x$, so that the attack remains meaningful and realistic, aligning with its practical use of these models.
-By contrast, generative models allow for unconstrained $\delta_x$, as the attack focuses exclusively on the outputs generated from crafted inputs, irrespective of input realism.}}
+By contrast, generative models allow for unconstrained $\delta_x$, as the attack focuses exclusively on the outputs generated from crafted inputs, irrespective of input realism.